 Grant a role to multiple members at once

-Teams often need to grant the same role to several users without affecting other role assignments.
+Teams often grant the same role to several users simultaneously, maintaining consistent permissions for that role.

 import * as pulumi from "@pulumi/pulumi";